kescondo/kescondo/README.md

 - 👯 Using Java, SQL, and Vue.js, my team and I just finished building a meal planning app end-to-end that allows public users to search for recipes using a web API.
 Authenticated users can also save recipes to their library and create and modify a daily meal plan.
 - 🔭 I'm currently working on a home management app that will track family to-do lists, schedules, and find local family-friendly activities.
 - 💬 My tech stack includes Java, Spring Boot, SQL, HTML/CSS, and Vue.js.
-- 🌱 After graduation, I'm hoping to familiarize myself with React and Mongo.
+- 🌱 I'm currently learning Kotlin; React and Mongo DB are next on the list!
-- ⚡ I'm excited to collaborate, and I welcome constructive feedback!
+- ⚡ I'm interested in front-end, full-stack, or mobile development.
+I'm excited to collaborate, and I welcome constructive feedback!